pbauermeister/ScanTube/README_KEY.md

    ``SCANTUBE_GOOGLEAPIS_CLOUDVISION_APPKEY="your-key-here"``

 3. This API is subject to costs.
 You will have to enable payment methods in the Google developer console.

+## C. Bringing the keys into the app

+### Variant 1: let user enter the keys via preferences

+- Pros: If you share your app, all users will NOT consume your quotas on the Google services.
+- Cons: Users must create themselves API keys and enter them into the preferences.

+This variant is currently implemented in the app.

+### Variant 2: embed the keys in your app as constants.

+- Pros: you will never have to enter it manually.
+- Cons: If you share your app, all users will consume your quotas on the Google services.

+This variant was implemented in the first git revisions.
+It has been replaced by variant 1.
+To modify the app to use variant 2, please consider the following:

+1. To store the key in your computer, outside the source code repository, edit/create this file:

+   ``<my-home-dir>/.gradle/gradle.properties``

+   Attention: you are responsible for the security and backup of this location!

+2. In this `gradle.properties` file, have the line:

+   ``SCANTUBE_GOOGLEAPIS_YOUTUBE_APPKEY="your-key-here"``

+3. In the file YouTubeService.kt, have:

+   ``const val APP_KEY = BuildConfig.SCANTUBE_GOOGLEAPIS_YOUTUBE_APPKEY``

+4. Do the same for the Google Cloud Vision key.

 ## References